 Rüya London features delicious authentic Anatolian Cuisine

-Recently I’ve been looking for the new hotspots that everyone seems to be posting about on social media; Ruya London came up so many times that I knew it was a sign for me to book a table!
-I dined on a Thursday evening around 8 pm; the restaurant was super busy, which is always a great sign.
+Recently, I have been seeking new hotspots that everyone seems to be posting about on social media.
+Rüya London came up so many times that I knew it was a sign to book a table!
+I dined on a Thursday evening around 8 pm; the restaurant was bustling, which is always a great sign.

-As soon as we arrived at Ruya, we sat in the cosy bar area whilst ordering some pre-dinner cocktails.
-The bar area was snug and intimate; they had comfy sofas and suede chairs with colour-changing ambient lighting flickering throughout the evening.
-We sat on the golden bar stools with a great view of the bar and watched the mixologists make our cocktails in front of us.
+As soon as we arrived at Rüya, we sat in the cosy bar area whilst we ordered pre-dinner cocktails.
+The bar area was snug and intimate, with comfy sofas and suede chairs under colour-changing ambient lighting that flickered throughout the evening.
+We perched on the golden bar stools with a great view of the bar and watched the mixologists craft our cocktails right in front of us.

 Being a Turkish Cypriot, I instantly recognised the hanging Nazar Boncuk charm in front of all the alcoholic bottles.
-For those who don’t know, this charm represents ‘the evil eye’ and whatever negative feelings people send your way, displaying the evil eye symbol is enough to repel negative energy and return it to the sender.
-You can display these around your home, in your car, and at your workplace; you can even wear jewellery to protect yourself from evil spirits.
+For those who do not know, this charm represents ‘the evil eye’.
+Whatever negative feelings people send your way, displaying the evil eye symbol repels negative energy and returns it to the sender.
+You can display these around your home, in your car, at your workplace, or even wear them as jewellery to protect yourself from evil spirits.

-Cocktails: I had a ‘Nazar Sour’ cocktail, a vodka-based cocktail with cardamom, lemon, pear and champagne foam.
-It had the evil eye placed on top of the foam; I took a photo for my memories.
-My date had an ‘Old fashioned’, a whisky-based cocktail; they said it was delicious.
-I’m not a whiskey fan, and after taking a sip, I can see why it’s a favourite!
+Cocktails: I opted for the ‘Nazar Sour’, a vodka-based cocktail with cardamom, lemon, pear, and champagne foam, complete with an evil eye atop the foam—I snapped a photo for my memories.
+My date chose an ‘Old Fashioned’, a whisky-based classic; they declared it delicious.
+I am not a whisky fan, but after a sip, I can see why it is a favourite!

-Starters: We ordered ‘Isli Patlican’, aubergine & walnut puree, crispy coated aubergine chips, ‘Çıtır Kalamar’, simit coated baby squid, avocado haydari; both were enjoyable.
+We ordered ‘Isli Patlican’—aubergine and walnut purée with crispy coated aubergine chips—and ‘Çıtır Kalamar’, simit-coated baby squid with avocado haydari.
+Both were enjoyable.

-Mains: After following Ruya on Instagram for a few weeks, I saw that the wild mushroom risotto was getting loads of attention.
-So obviously, that was on my radar as soon as I looked through the menu, the power of social media!
-The ‘Mantarli Keşkek’ did not disappoint; anything with truffle on top is a winning dish for me.
-The consistency and the flavours of the risotto were perfect.
-I also posted the risotto to my social media as I spoke that dish into existence; it was worth the visit!
-Alongside the risotto, we had some garlic king prawns to share, lamb kofte, and a Turkish spoon salad; the dinner was lovely.
+After following Rüya on Instagram for a few weeks, I saw the wild mushroom risotto garnering loads of attention.
+Naturally, it was top of my list—the power of social media!
+The ‘Mantarli Keşkek’ did not disappoint; anything with truffle on top is a winner for me.
+The consistency and flavours of the risotto were perfect.
+I posted it to my social media too, as I had spoken that dish into existence; it was worth the visit!
+Alongside the risotto, we shared garlic king prawns, lamb köfte, and a Turkish spoon salad.
+Dinner was lovely.

-Dessert: I know Debbie, our editor, is going to be shell-shocked about this, but I didn’t have enough room for dessert; for the first time ever, so I ordered some Turkish Lokum to pick at on the way home!
+I know Debbie, our editor, will be shell-shocked, but I did not have room for dessert—for the first time ever—so I ordered Turkish lokum to savour on the way home!

-Bathroom; I don’t know about you, but my favourite thing when entering a restaurant is to look at the bathroom decor.
-After taking a few selfies in the main restaurant, the staff ensured that I should see the bathroom as they thought I would love it; I’d already been and taken some selfies, and they were right; the bathroom is stunning!
+I do not know about you, but one of my favourite things upon entering a restaurant is checking out the bathroom décor.
+After taking selfies in the main restaurant, the staff insisted I see the bathroom, sensing I would love it.
+They were right; it was already stunning—I had snapped selfies there too!

-Ruya Mayfair is a short 10-minute walk from Marble Arch station and is located in JW Marriott, Grosvenor House, London.
+Rüya Mayfair is a short 10-minute walk from Marble Arch station, located in the JW Marriott, Grosvenor House, London.

 A: 30 Upper Grosvenor St, London W1K 7PH